benscarlson/mosey_db/Readme.md

   dbGetQuery(db,.)
 ````

 Joining to a really large event table can take a long time.
 An alternative way to run this query is to use an sql subquery.
-I dont think this approach is possible using dbplyr.
+I dont think this approach is possible using dplyr.

 ````{r}
 'select individual_id, count(*) as num